3bdul1ah/aric-camera-calibration/README.md

 ### Verifying the calibration

-Use `pixel_picker` to verify the calibration result in real time.
-It continuously detects the CharuCo board origin and shows two estimates:

-- **pose** -- from CharuCo geometry (`estimatePoseCharucoBoard`), no depth sensor needed.
-This is the same method used during calibration and only requires the color image.
-- **depth** -- hybrid: CharuCo X/Y + depth sensor Z from `aligned_depth_to_color`.
-This is for personal testing/comparison only and is not part of the calibration.

-Clicking anywhere on the image logs the 3D coordinates (camera and base frame) via ROS info.
+Use `pixel_picker` to verify the calibration result in real time by clicking anywhere on the image logs the 3D coordinates (camera and base frame) via ROS info.

 ```bash
 ros2 run aric_camera_calibration pixel_picker